 This was our first US trip and for anyone not familiar with touring, it can be an arduous beast, lots of travelling, a lot of downtime waiting around and in our case on this venture…not much sleep from an insane amount of work to be done!

-Luckily being as there was lots of unfamiliar surroundings on our travels and our little bus having wi-fi (modern technology eh!?) it eased the blow somewhat and once you get a few days into a tour, as long as you look after yourself you blend into the routine nicely.
+Luckily being as there were lots of unfamiliar surroundings on our travels and our little bus having wi-fi (modern technology eh!?) it eased the blow somewhat and once you get a few days into a tour, as long as you look after yourself you blend into the routine nicely.

-After a nice sightseeing first day in New York we played the next day to a sold out Mercury Lounge in East Village, stopping for our dinner at the famous, ‘Katz Diner’ (that scene where Meg Ryan gets a little excited).
+After a nice sightseeing first day in New York, we played the next day to a sold-out Mercury Lounge in East Village, stopping for our dinner at the famous, ‘Katz Diner’ (that scene where Meg Ryan gets a little excited).
 We then moved onto Washington DC where yours truly managed to get a fine snapshot in front of the White House in a fetching apron and a quality hot beverage!

-The following days involved shows in Philadelphia, back to New York for TV and radio promo, back to Philadelphia onto Indianapolis, Chicago and Minneapolis, all great Crowds I must add.
+The following day’s involved shows in Philadelphia, back to New York for TV and radio promo, back to Philadelphia onto Indianapolis, Chicago and Minneapolis, all great Crowds I must add.
 We got to see a lot of this part of the country, taking snapshots and visiting landmarks both historic and cultural.

-Now with all of us being HUUUUUGE Prince fans it was a great delight to find out we would be playing the same building in Minneapolis that the film ‘Purple Rain’ was shot.
+Now with all of us being HUUUUUGE Prince fans, it was a great delight to find out we would be playing the same building in Minneapolis that the film ‘Purple Rain’ was shot.

 This venue has also played host to everyone from U2 to Nirvana, Bob Dylan to The Pixies, this is memorialised by 531 silver stars with the band’s name in the middle on the side wall of the venue.. .all little memoirs of classic performances, we had a moment before we played and soaked in the nostalgic atmosphere, you can feel the history of that place everywhere.